giovannibarbarino/coneSV/README.md

 # Computing cone-constrained singular values of matrices

-The methods in the repository solve the problem of cone-constrained singular values of the matrix A with respect to the cones $P$ and $Q$:
+The methods in the repository solve the problem of smallest cone-constrained singular values of the matrix A with respect to the cones $P$ and $Q$:

 $$\min_{u,v} u^TAv \quad \text{ such that } \quad u \in P, \quad v \in Q,\quad  \\\|u\\\|=\\\|v\\\|=1,$$